james-stevens/pyrar/README.md

 ## Contacts
 Right now there is no support for contact records & attaching contact record to domains.
-This may be required to be allowed to work with some registries, but my preferance is for privacy!
+This may be required to be allowed to work with some EPP registries, but my preferance is for privacy!
 So there is a `contacts` table, in case this functionality needs to be added, but right now its not used.